naka-lab/Serket/docs/tutorials/vae-gmm-mm.md

 ---
 ## VAE + GMM + MM
 HMM (Hidden Markov Model) can be constructed by combining GMM and MM.
-We construct a model integrating VAE, GMM, and MM, and do mutual learning of dimension compression by VAE and unsupervised classification considering transition by HMM.
+We construct a model that learns mutually dimensional compression and unsupervised classification considering transition by integrating VAE, GMM, and MM.

 ### Data
 We use [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.